background

 In the last step, we will assess the returns of the investment using the multiple on invested capital (MOIC), or “cash-on-cash return“, and the internal rate of return (IRR).

-Earlier, the prompt stated that the PE firm exited the investment at the same multiple as the entry multiple (i.e. no “multiple expansion”).
+Earlier, the prompt stated the PE firm exited the investment at the same multiple as the entry multiple (i.e. no “multiple expansion”).

 Since you will likely not have access to a calculator, calculating the IRR requires some “back-of-the-envelope” math.

-The Rule of 72 (and 115): IRR and MOIC Approximations Chart
+IRR and MOIC Approximations Chart

 The Rule of 72 in Paper LBOs

-Forgot your IRR approximations?
-No problem – in most cases, the return should be easy to approximate under the Rule of 72, which estimates the time that it takes to double an investment.
+No problem — in most cases, the return should be easy to approximate under the Rule of 72, which estimates the time that it takes to double an investment.

 The approximate number of years necessary for the investment value to double in size can be determined by dividing 72 by the rate of return.